makerdao/community/governance/polls/Reduce the PSM-USDC-A tout to 0 - May 31, 2021.md

 ---
-title: Reduce the USDC PSM `tout` to 0 - May 31, 2021
+title: Lower the PSM-USDC-A `tout` - May 31, 2021
-summary: Signal your support or opposition for reducing the USDC PSM `tout` to 0
+summary: Signal your support or opposition for reducing the PSM-USDC-A `tout` from 0.04% to 0%.
 discussion_link: https://forum.makerdao.com/t/signal-request-reduce-the-usdc-psm-tout-to-0/8128
 vote_type: Plurality Voting
 categories: